Dance with us in 2015! Note that a form-fillable PDF option will be available shortly.

-Submissions for the 2014 Guelph Dance Festival will be accepted until September 15, 2013.
 See below for submission details.
-Note that we are now offering a paperless submission option.
-Just be sure to email the completed application, a Youtube or Vimeo link to the video, and membership payment via PayPal to firstname.lastname@example.org by the appropriate deadline.
+Note that paperless submission is preferred.
+Be sure to email the completed application, a Youtube or Vimeo link to the video, and membership payment via PayPal to email@example.com by the appropriate deadline.
 Mailed applications are still accepted.

 Also see the call for Co-Production Proposals.